 Step one, if you are having neck pain right after a car accident, is to seek immediate treatment from a doctor who specializes in spinal injury.
-Long delays in treatment or only having limited treatment is seen by the insurance adjuster as a negative factor.
+Our Birmingham spinal cord injury lawyers recommend that long delays in treatment or only having limited treatment is seen by the insurance adjuster as a negative factor.
 While whiplash injuries can resolve on their own, it’s best to at least consult with a specialist and have a MRI (magnetic resonance imaging) to determine whether there is a potential problem down the road with a bulging or herniated disc.

 Step two is to keep up with all your out-of-pocket expenses and lost wages in order to document them when the time comes.

 At the end of the day, every claim is different and must be evaluated based on many factors such as your age, the county where it happened, pre-existing health issues, the severity of the impact, the other driver’s conduct, etc. We advise all potential clients to refrain from signing a release or settling until they have had a consultation with an experienced Birmingham car accident lawyer who regularly handles auto claims involving neck concerns.